Having a neat setup can often really help with productivity, morale and health problems.

 The wireless vertical ergonomic mouse is overrated in my opinion.
 Maybe I just purchased a poor mouse and shouldn't reflect all vertical mice, but my hands struggled to grip the mouse and the mouse would often topple over.

 I had high hopes for the ergonomic keyboard with the way the keys are split down the middle and rotated to reflect natural wrist positioning.
 For about 12 months, I really struggled to get used to this keyboard layout, and the keyboard was too big and clunky and took up a lot of room on my desk.
-The bottom of the keyboard made it awkward for me to use a wrist support because of the curvature of the keyboard and the large built-in wrist rest, that you can't really call a wrist rest because it's not comfortable.
+The bottom of the keyboard made it awkward for me to use wrist support because of the curvature of the keyboard and the large built-in wrist rest, which you can't really call a wrist rest because it's not comfortable.

 The desk mat was good for protecting the actual desk, but it was too small as it didn't cover most of the desk, the mouse struggled to glide along it, and it was really difficult to clean.
 The orange also felt too bright at times.